nwHacks2019/backend/README.md

 npm start
 ```

-The server will be running on http://localhost:3000/.
+The server will be running on http://localhost:3000/. so click on the link or copy-paste it on a browser.

 ## API